 The first European castles were little more than wooden forts atop hills.
-These the lords and their households.
-By the
+These fortifications often served as a home for the lords and their households.
+By the eleventh century, these hilltop forts had become common in mainland Europe but were just gaining a foothold in Britain.

-Many of these forts, called motte-and-bailey castles, were built upon older structures left by the Romans.
-Germania, for example, had been building advanced motte-and-bailey forts atop existing Roman structures since the early 800s.
+Many of these forts, called motteand-bailey castles, were built upon older structures left by the Romans.
+The Normans, Franks, and those within Germania, for example, had been building advanced motte-and-bailey forts atop existing Roman structures since the early 800s.
 The Romans were masters at building fortifications similar to a classic motte-and-bailey.
-A Roman legion could erect a walled rampart and surrounding ditch in a halted for camp.
+A Roman legion could erect a walled rampart and surrounding ditch in a matter of hours.
+As the legion moved, it created a new fort wherever it halted for camp.